So, should you care?

 5. Improve page load speed

-Web users have a need for speed and expect a website to load within three to four seconds.
-If your website is slower than that, people will be bouncing left, right and centre.
-An ugly site with a zippy UX will always have a lower bounce rate than a glamorous, slow one.
+We live in a fast-paced world and expect a website to load within three to four seconds.
+If your website is slow to load, people will be bouncing left, right and centre.
+A fast-loading ugly site will always have a lower bounce rate than a glamorous, slow-loading one.

 These are just a few UX principles of web design to get you thinking about the UX on your website.
 If you aren’t sure what to improve on your site – ask your site users what they think.
 Actual user experience feedback is the most important feedback you’ll get.